raul23/chrome_extensions/README.md

 ## Installation notes
 To install this **experimental** Chrome extension:
-1. Go to `chrome://extensions/` on the Chrome browser
+1. Go to `chrome://extensions` on the Chrome browser
-1. Enable the **Developer mode** button at the top right.
+1. Click on the **Developer mode** toggle button at the top right.
 This will trigger new buttons to be available at the top left of the page.
 1. Click on the **Load unpacked extension...** button
 1. Select the extension directory [TurnOffAutoPlay](TurnOffAutoPlay)